-Joseph W. Yoder evolved from the Software Architecture and Patterns group at the University of Illinois.
-Joe has worked on various projects during his career that ranges from stand-alone to client-server applications, web applications, web services, cloud computing, service oriented architecture, multi-tiered, various databases, object-oriented, frameworks, human-computer interaction, collaborative environments, and domain-specific visual-languages.
+Joseph evolved from the Software Architecture and Patterns group at the University of Illinois.
+Joe has worked on various projects during his career that has incorporated many technologies.
+These range from stand-alone to client-server applications, web applications, web services, cloud computing, microservices, service-oriented architecture, multi-tiered, various databases, object-oriented, frameworks, human-computer interaction, collaborative environments, and domain-specific visual-languages.
 In addition these projects have spanned many domains, including Medical Information Systems, Financial Systems, Ordering, Import, Invoicing, Print, Shipping, Warehouse Management, Manufacturing, Medical Examination, Statistical Analysis, Scenario Planning, Client-Server Relational Database System for keeping track of shared specifications in a multi-user environment, Telecommunications Billing System, and Business & Medical Decision Making.

 More recently, Joe has been teaching Agile Methods such as XP and TDD, Design Patterns, Object Design, Refactoring, Clean Code, Being Agile at Qualities, and Testing in industrial settings.
 Additionally, Joe has been providing assessments and evaluations, consulting and mentoring people on the above-mentioned concepts, and assisting agile teams in successfully building and deploying various systems.
 This recent work has also included working strongly in Java and .NET environments deploying frameworks and Domain-Specific Languages for some of our clients.
 Joe also won the New Directions award with a colleague at Saturn 2015, given to the presentation that best describes innovative new approaches and thought leadership in the application of architecture-centric practices for our presentation QA to AQ: Shifting from Quality Assurance to Agile Quality.